Irish Free State: Background

-The Dáil ratified the Treaty on 7 January 1922, causing a split in the republican movement.
+The Second Dáil ratified the Treaty on 7 January 1922, causing a split in the republican movement.
 A Provisional Government was formed, with Michael Collins as chairman.

-The Irish Free State was established on 6 December 1922, and the Provisional Government became the Executive Council of the Irish Free State, headed by W. T. Cosgrave as President of the Executive Council.
+The Free State was established on 6 December 1922, and the Provisional Government became the Executive Council of the Irish Free State, headed by W. T. Cosgrave as President of the Executive Council.
 The following day, the Commons and the Senate of Northern Ireland passed resolutions "for the express purpose of opting out of the Free State".
-(Note: Whether the Treaty, or the Irish Free State (Agreement) Act 1922 which gave it force of law, had the legal effect under United Kingdom law of making Northern Ireland a part of the Irish Free State for one or two days is a point legal writers have disagreed on.
-One writer has argued that the terms of the Treaty legally applied only to the 26 counties, and the government of the Irish Free State never had any powers — even in principle—in Northern Ireland.
-Another writer has argued that on the day it was established the jurisdiction of the Free State was the island of Ireland.
-A 1933 court decision in Ireland took the latter view.
-The de facto position was that Northern Ireland was treated as at all times being within the United Kingdom.)
+(Note: On a strict interpretation, the Treaty, and the Irish Free State (Agreement) Act 1922 which gave it force of law, had the legal effect of making Northern Ireland a part of the Free State for one or two days.
+This would later have an effect in nationality law, an Irish court ruling in 1933 that the citizens of Northern Ireland had become Irish citizens as well in 1922.
+The de facto position was that Northern Ireland was treated as at all times being within the United Kingdom.
+The terms of the Treaty applied only to the 26 counties, and the government of the Free State never had any powers—even in principle—in Northern Ireland.)

+Two days after the founding of the Irish Free State, anti-Treaty IRA members opened fire on Seán Hales and Pádraic Ó Máille, both Teachtaí Dála (TDs), as they were leaving the Dáil.
+Hales was killed, while Ó Máille was seriously wounded.
+On 8 December 1922, four imprisoned leaders of the anti-treaty IRA (Liam Mellows, Rory O'Connor, Joe McKelvey and Dick Barrett) were executed in retaliation for the killing of Hales.